 Based on six-eight hours of Karma Yoga daily, depending on the day; elders (60 and over) can request fewer hours.

 - library; bookstore; meditation rooms; beach and forest walks

 Participants are also welcome to attend lunch-hour activities (such as sacred dance/music or learning sessions on various topics), as well as special events.
 Each participant is assigned an Ashram contact person to help with ongoing questions.

 No Fee.
 Although there is no fee, you will be investing your time and energy, and your intentions, in the community.
 Shared accommodation, meals and workshops included.
 We welcome any financial contribution participants can offer towards supporting the program.

-This program is funded by donations made to the Ashram’s Education and Outreach fund.
+This program is funded by donations made to the Ashram’s Learning and Outreach fund.
 Donations of any size, made in a spirit of generosity, are welcome.
 Even a small donation reflects your desire to help someone else have the same opportunity, and can be made at any time.